local-minimum/bugwatch/README.md

 -- **SPOILERS** --

 It's a postapocalypical world.
-The remnants of urbanization is visible, but vegitation is reclaiming most of what previously was in the human domain.
+The remnants of urbanization are visible, but vegetation is reclaiming most of what previously was in the human domain.
-With the climate change having wrecked both society and upended the balance in nature, there are small pockets of humaity left and an abundance of small critters and crawlers.
+With the climate change having both wrecked society and upended the balance in nature, there are small pockets of humaity left and an abundance of small critters and crawlers.

 The protagonist is an entomologist, with a true passion for BUGS!